 What about physical distancing?

 There are several social distancing measures the parks and resorts are following to keep in line with the 6-feet apart rule, like the installation of signage and ground markings.

-These will help guests navigate common areas and ensure they’re practicing appropriate physical distancing.
+These help guests navigate common areas and ensure they’re practicing appropriate physical distancing.

 What about cleaning and sanitation measures?

-Disney promises to clean high-touch areas and surfaces more frequently.
+Disney is cleaning high-touch areas and surfaces more frequently.
 Attractions are cleaned around every two hours.